Professor of Economics, Roosevelt University, College of Arts and Sciences, 430 S. Michigan Ave Chicago IL 60605

-Stephen T. Ziliak is Professor of Economics at Roosevelt University, Chicago, where as a faculty member he also served on the Board of Trustees (from 2010 to 2013).
+Stephen T. Ziliak is Professor of Economics and Faculty Member of the Social Justice Studies Program at Roosevelt University, Chicago, where as a faculty member he served on the Board of Trustees from 2010 to 2013; Conjoint Professor, Faculty of Business and Law, University of Newcastle (Australia); Faculty Affiliate, Graduate Program in Economics, Colorado State University, and Faculty Member of The Angiogenesis Foundation (Cambridge, MA).
 His previous appointments include Emory University and the Georgia Institute of Technology, where he was voted Faculty Member of the Year (in 2002) and Most Intellectual Professor (in 2003).
 At the University of Iowa he earned (in 1996) the Ph.D. in Economics and, at the same time, the Ph.D.
 Certificate in the Rhetoric of the Human Sciences.
-He has been a Visiting Professor of Economics, Statistics, Rhetoric, Justice, Social Welfare, and Methodology at leading universities of the United States, Belgium, Denmark, England, France, Turkey, and the Netherlands.
+He has been a Visiting Professor of Economics, Statistics, Rhetoric, Justice, Social Welfare, and Methodology at leading universities of the United States, Belgium, Denmark, England, France, Ireland, Northern Ireland, Turkey, and the Netherlands.

 Ziliak’s early work was on econometric methodology and quantitative economic history, where he established himself as a leading economic historian of welfare and charity in the United States.
 He, at the same time, published a seminal article of econometrics, “The Standard Error of Regressions“ (1996, with Deirdre N. McCloskey), prior to tackling the history, philosophy, and practice of all the testing sciences.

-His pioneering contributions to the seemingly disparate fields of economic statistics and poetry include Guinnessometrics, the cult of statistical significance, haiku economics, and renganomics.
-His research has appeared in many leading journals, such as The Lancet, Journal of Economic Literature, Journal of Economic Perspectives, Poetry, Biological Theory, International Journal of Forecasting, Journal of Economic History, and Journal of Wine Economics.
+His pioneering contributions to the seemingly disparate fields of economic statistics and poetry include Guinnessometrics, the cult of statistical significance, haiku economics, renganomics, and economics rap.
+His research has appeared in many leading journals, such as The Lancet, Journal of Economic Literature, Journal of Economic Perspectives, Poetry, Biological Theory, International Journal of Forecasting, Journal of Economic History, The American Statistician, and Journal of Wine Economics.

-A prize-winning teacher of postdoc, M.D., J.D., graduate, and undergraduate students, Professor Ziliak’s signature courses include Big Think Microeconomics: History, Problems, and Prospects; Theories of Justice in Economics and Philosophy; What is Social Justice?; Rhetoric and Writing in Economics and Other Human Sciences; Guinnessometrics and The Cult of Statistical Significance; Introduction to Economics through The Grapes of Wrath; and Self-Reliance and Poverty Before and After the Welfare State.
+A prize-winning teacher of postdoc, M.D., J.D., graduate, and undergraduate students, Professor Ziliak’s signature courses include Big Think Microeconomics: History, Problems, and Prospects (I and II); Theories of Justice in Economics and Philosophy; What is Social Justice?; Rhetoric and Writing in Economics and Other Human Sciences; Guinnessometrics and The Cult of Statistical Significance; Introduction to Economics through The Grapes of Wrath; The Psychology and Ethics of Adam Smith; and Self-Reliance and Poverty Before and After the Welfare State.

-He has been appointed to a number of international committees, including the Economics Curriculum Committee Task Force of George Soros’s Institute for New Economic Thinking (INET) (New York, 2010); American Statistical Association Ad Hoc Committee on P-values and Statistical Significance (Washington, DC, 2014); Chair of the “Best Article in the History of Economics” Committee (History of Economics Society, 2011-2012); the Scientific Advisory Committee of the GTC Drug Design and Molecular Chemistry Conference (Berlin, 2014), and the Scientific Committees of the second and third Beeronomics Society conferences on the economics of beer and brewing (Freising and Munich, 2011; York 2013).
+He has been appointed to a number of international committees, including: American Statistical Association Committee on P-values and Statistical Significance (Alexandria, VA, 2014-present); American Statistical Association (ASA) Representative for the American Association for the Advancement of Science (AAAS, Section: History and Philosophy of Science), term 2017-2020; the Economics Curriculum Committee Task Force of the Institute for New Economic Thinking (INET) (New York, 2010-); Chair of the “Best Article in the History of Economics” Committee (History of Economics Society, 2011-2012); Scientific Advisory Committee of the GTC Drug Design and Molecular Chemistry Conference (Berlin, 2014), and the Scientific Committees of the second, third, and fourth Beeronomics Society conferences on the economics of beer and brewing (Freising and Munich, 2011; York 2013; Seattle 2015).
+In 2015 he was elected to the Board of Directors of AIRLEAP.
 A member or co-founding member of several journal editorial boards, Ziliak is also a founding member of the World Economics Association.